 Creating a website can be a straightforward and efficient task once you have chosen how you will design your site.
 Hosted services are clearly a convenient way to achieve your goals, and many of the services available today offer sophisticated design elements you can use.

-Bloggers that have experience of using a CMS should investigate how they can use their favourite platform as the basis for their website design.
+Bloggers that have experience of using a CMS should investigate how they can use their favorite platform as the basis for their website design.
 Often this will involve just choosing a theme you like or that complements your business.
 But don't forget the code that underpins every site on the web.

 The visual tools are great at hiding the code as you develop your site, but getting to know the underlying code that your site is created with enables you to quickly fix the problems that often occur.